seanbaxter/DirectXShaderCompiler/docs/LangRef.rst

 Bit Manipulation Intrinsics
 ---------------------------

-LLVM provides intrinsics for a few important bit manipulation operations.
+LLVM37 provides intrinsics for a few important bit manipulation operations.
 These allow efficient code generation for some algorithms.

-'``llvm.bswap.*``' Intrinsics
+'``llvm37.bswap.*``' Intrinsics
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Syntax: